 Conditions to become a patent attorney

-To become a patent attorney you need to meet a number of conditions.
-You need to:
+To become a patent attorney you need to:

 - have a Master's degree in science or technology;

 - have completed a 3-year traineeship;